cwu392/Computer-Vision/README.md

 # Computer-Vision
 CS 6476 Computer Vision: written in MATLAB

-This is the deom pages from projects of CS 6476 Computer Vision The lecturer is James Hays at GaTech
+This is the demo webpages from projects of CS 6476 Computer Vision The lecturer is Prof. James Hays at GaTech

 Project 1: Image Filtering and Hybrid images
 Score: 107/100